zwave-js/zwave-js-ui/docs/guide/mqtt.md

 You can send two kind of broadcast requests:

-1. Send it to values to _all values with a specific suffix_ in the network.
+1. Send it to _all values with a specific suffix_ in the network.

 > [!NOTE]
 > This creates a LOT of traffic and can have a significant performance impact.